yoyanni/versus/README.md

 The Generic WeightClass always loads with all the other Weight Classes.

 Also now the dropdowns hide away when you select a fighter.

+### Refactor Code (UI)

+The application went through a refactoring for how it displays its data.
+Since it was difficult and not too great in terms of design I thought it needed a bit of a revamp.

+The data was also updated to include the rank of the top 15 fighters (in-game rank) and also to include more information on the perks.

+A tooltip was added to the perks, which is nice.

+Also the colours were added to understand the data easier.